henderjon/firehoser/README.md

 [![GoDoc](https://godoc.org/github.com/henderjon/omnilogger?status.svg)](https://godoc.org/github.com/henderjon/omnilogger)

-Omnilogger is an HTTP (or TCP) server that coalesces log data (line by line) from multiple sources to a common destination (defaults to consecutively named log files of ~5000 lines).
+Omnilogger is an HTTP server that coalesces log data (line by line) from multiple sources to a common destination (defaults to consecutively named log files of ~5000 lines).